House Insurance Claim After Fire: Who Gets the Payout?

 Larrie

-Has anyone claimed for their supplies and equipment, after they were damaged in a house fire, and who is intitaled to the money?
+Has anyone claimed for their supplies and equipment after they were damaged in a house fire, and who is entitled to the money?

-My house had a fire an smoked covered all my equipment etc, which had to be replaced, my insurance want to know the value.
+My house had a fire and smoke covered all my equipment, etc., which had to be replaced.
+My insurance wants to know the value.
 My question is, to whom does the equipment belong?
-It was supplied to me by Calea, who billed the hospital who billed the NHS.
-So who is intitaled to my insurance claim?
+It was supplied to me by Calea, who billed the hospital, which billed the NHS.
+So who is entitled to my insurance claim?

 Bill